 Full: All available info is recorded.

-See the table later in this section for list of available Function Ids.
+See the table later in this section for a list of available Function Ids.

 Each time changes are made to the audit properties file, restart the Application Server that the WAR file was deployed under.